software-mansion/starknet.swift/README.md

 --git https://github.com/0xSpaceShard/starknet-devnet-rs.git \
 --rev fa1238e
 ```
-and run the demo app on ios simulator, to be able to access the local devnet instance.
+Run the demo app on ios simulator, to be able to access the local devnet instance.

 ## Development